 Farming in the United States has changed drastically since the days of farming pioneers with log cabins and horse-drawn plows.
 Decades have passed since that era of farming.
 But the unfortunate stereotype of old, undereducated, and dirty farm workers still hangs around today.

 That may be the stereotype, but it’s certainly not the truth about farmers.
-In reality, modern farmers are generally highly educated and capable of using the latest technology to improve the productivity of their animals and land.
+In reality, modern farmers are generally highly educated and use the latest technology to improve the productivity of their animals and land.

 To get rid of this stereotype, we need to give consumers a chance to learn what modern ag workers are really like.
 So, to help the Genesee County Farm Bureau do this, we put together a exhibit element for their mobile exhibit trailer.
 This interactive display gives visitors a look inside the minds, hearts, and hands of the people behind today’s farming industry.